 As with any surgery, there are some risks associated with the penile implant procedure including pain, anesthesia reactions, repeat surgery due to infections, or mechanical problems with the device.
 Discuss this in greater detail with your physician.

 Can I still have an MRI with an implant?

-Yes the device is MRI compatible.
-A letter attesting to MRI compatibility is available.
-Please click the "about Coloplast" link on the bottom and fill out the contact form to request for one to be sent to you.
+Yes, the device is MRI conditional.
+A letter attesting to MRI conditions are available.
+Please click the "about Coloplast" link on the bottom and fill out the contact form to request that one to be sent to you.